• Christmas Recipes

 Tips and Tricks

-• Regular marshmallows vary in size based off of the brand.
-I found that the Jet Puffed brand were large and perfect for 3 marshmallows per wand.
-If you have smaller marshmallows, place 4 per wand, however you might need another bag of marshmallows to make 18 wands.
+• Regular marshmallows vary in size based on the brand.
+I found that the Jet Puffed brand was large and perfect for 3 marshmallows per wand.
+If you have smaller marshmallows, place 4 per wand; however, you might need another bag of marshmallows to make 18 wands.

-• I love using Werther’s soft chews caramels, but any caramel baking/melting caramels will work.
+• I love using Werther's soft caramels, but any caramel for baking/melting will work.

 • You can use candy canes or any peppermint candy.
-I found that these wands are easier to eat if the candy canes are crushed into very small pieces- however then it’s not at pretty.
+I found that these wands are easier to eat if the candy canes are crushed into very small pieces; however, then it's not as pretty.
 So, you decide if you want large or small pieces.
-Using a food processor to crush all the peppermint candy is super easy but produces smaller peppermint pieces.
+Using a food processor to crush all the peppermint candy is super easy, but it produces smaller peppermint pieces.

 Nutrition